Help families stay food secure during COVID-19 and beyond

 Source: USDA FNS

-- Between now and June 30th use these strategies to connect as many families as possible to SNAP.
+- Use these strategies to connect as many families as possible to SNAP.

-- Work with local Tribal Governments to include families participating in the Food Distribution Program on Indian Reservations.
+- Work with local Tribal Governments to include students whose families participate in the Food Distribution Program on Indian Reservations.

-- Children enrolled in a Federally Funded Head Start Program.
+- Include any students enrolled in a Federally Funded Head Start Program.

 Interested in Becoming a SNAP Outreach Site?